wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 Developmental Code in Becoming!

-Version 1.8.0 is planned for December 10, 2014

-Version 1.7.0 is planned for August 27, 2014
+Version 1.7.0 is planned for end of 2014 - 2015/16

-Version 1.6.2 is planned for end of May 2014
+Version 1.6.2 is planned for end of May 2014 (beta)

 = 1.6.1 =
 * The New Cycle [STABLE] New Owner of this Plugin is sLa NGjI's
  * Please update as soon as possible!
  * Released Build 2014-04-16
- * Full Support and Compatibility for WordPress 3.1+ ~ 3.9+
+ * Full Support and Compatibility for WordPress 3.1+ ~ 4.0+
  * Compatible with WordPress, bbPress, Buddypress
  * Work under [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) or later License.
  * Implement [GNU style](http://www.gnu.org/prep/standards/standards.html) coding standard indentation.